TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 > Redis and gateway impact is significant.
 As the gateway will process the write to the sliding window log in the background, it does so for each request.
 > Redis receives additional get/set commands for the sentinel key, which allows Gateway to block traffic without writing to the sliding window log.
+> To optimize performance, configure shorter window duration values (`per`), as that will cause Redis to hold less data.

 ##### Performance